Kameen744/visionmedia/README.md

 # visionmedia
-PHP, JQuery web app for  management and radio digital log.
-Being use at Vision Media Service
+Management and radio digital log app. build with PHP, MySQL, Bootstrap 4 and JQuery.
+Being use at Vision Media Services Abuja